The stage of a cancer tells you how big it is and whether it has spread. It helps your doctor decide which treatment you need.

 Making decisions about treatment

 Deciding about treatment can be difficult.
 Treatments can help to reduce symptoms and might make you feel better.
 But they also have side effects that can make you feel unwell for a while.
-Find out about making decisions when you have advanced cancer.
+Find out about making decisions when you have secondary breast cancer.

 Information can help you to understand your situation.